 Campus Disability Services is located in the Dulaney-Browne Library 106C.
-We are dedicated to providing for the needs of students, staff, and OCU patrons who have disabilities.
+We are dedicated to providing for the needs of students, staff, and OKCU patrons who have disabilities.
 Reasonable modifications in the classroom, on campus housing, facilities around campus, and within our campus library will be provided for students with documented disabilities.
 Assistive technology for people with vision impairments and learning disabilities is available.

-Students with disabilities should contact Campus Disability Services to determine what documentation is necessary to receive accommodations.
-To contact Campus Disability Services, please email or call the Coordinator for Campus Disability Services, Jenny Minsberg at jlminsberg@okcu.edu or (405) 208-5895.
+Students with disabilities must self-identify to Disability Services, and can do so in the following ways: